The Definitive Guide to Cellular SCADA and Cellular Telemetry

 SCADA (Supervisory Control and Data Acquisition) data communications systems are wireless or wired control systems generally for critical industrial applications.
 Examples include flow monitoring at a municipal water plant, remote interconnects for smart grid control, or even leak detection systems.
 SCADA goes by many names, including M2M - Machine to Machine, or even IOT - Internet of Things.
 In many ways, SCADA is the IOT’s grandfather.

-3. Satellite SCADA: In cases where monitoring/control is in remote areas, but assets are fewer, satellite SCADA can be a good alternative.
-Drawbacks are cost, power consumption, and the requirement that the sky be clearly visible from the radio.
+- Satellite SCADA: In cases where monitoring/control is in remote areas, but assets are fewer, satellite SCADA can be a good alternative.
+Drawbacks are cost, power consumption, and the requirement that the sky is clearly visible from the radio.

-): PLC is using existing power line wires to transmit data using low frequency RF (10 kHz to 450 kHz).
-This can be 1 way or 2 way transmission, and provide a great way for utilities and others that already own power lines to repurpose that infrastructure to transmit low rate telemetry data.
+- MODBUS PLC PLC is using existing power line wires to transmit data using low-frequency RF (10 kHz to 450 kHz).
+This can be 1 way or 2-way transmission, and provide a great way for utilities and others that already own power lines to repurpose that infrastructure to transmit low rate telemetry data.
 Many smart meters work on PLC buses.

 Advantages of Cellular SCADA:

 Probably the biggest advantage of Cellular SCADA is it’s nearly ubiquitous coverage.
 While some industrial sites have poor coverage, they are becoming fewer and fewer.
 There are many cellular data modem manufacturers and integrators, like Telit or Multitech.